Digital Marketing Trends That Will Continue in 2023

 - Remote work is here to stay

 1. Search intent is king

 Search intent refers to the reason behind a search.
 Google tries to understand the meaning of our search queries and the category of information we’re trying to find.

 For example, Google ranks guides the highest for an informational intent query like “how to tune a guitar.”

-On the other hand, for a transactional query like “amazon,” Google knows a user is trying to navigate to the ecommerce website most relevant to their location (as opposed to finding information about the Amazon river).
+On the other hand in digital marketing trends, for a transactional query like “amazon,” Google knows a user is trying to navigate to the eCommerce website most relevant to their location (as opposed to finding information about the Amazon river).

 Google believes in optimizing for humans, not algorithms.
 In fact, some of Google’s sophisticated machine learning algorithms like BERT or MUM are introduced to make the search engine “more human.”
 That is, the search engine should understand information as well as humans.

-There are many recognized trends in SEO, but search intent is and will probably remain king.
+There are many recognized digital marketing trends in SEO, but search intent is and will probably remain king.
 After all, it’s the core of Google’s business.

 What to do about it

 Design and optimize content with search intent in mind.
 This comes down to looking at the search result pages for a particular query and identifying the three Cs of search intent: